 Other recent renewable energy investments include in Greater Manchester Community Renewables; Carmarthenshire Energy; and MaidEnergy - which builds solar schemes on schools in the Maidenhead area.

-We are committed to contributing to the growth and development to make a positive and lasting impact.
-Other partnerships include the Small Wind Co-op and Oldham Community Power and Towy Timber Co-operative.
-Towy is a worker co-op creating bespoke items such as garden furniture, from UK grown timber using renewable energy.
+We are committed to contributing to growth and development to make a positive and lasting impact.
+Other partnerships include the Small Wind Co-op and Oldham Community Power.
+Oldham Community Power is a community initiative whose aim is to generate electricity from renewable sources based on Council owned and community buildings.